sgmurphy/wordpress-plugins/featured-image-from-url/readme.txt

 == Upgrade Notice ==

-= 4.5.8 =
+= 4.5.9 =
-* Note: Google Drive now requires a CDN for images; Enhancement: CDN + Optimized Thumbnails (integration with Google Drive and YouTube images); Deprecated: Save Image Dimensions (replaced by CDN + Optimized Thumbnails); Deprecated: CDN + Optimized Thumbnails > cropping of featured images (automatic now).
+* Fix: CDN + Optimized Thumbnails (issues with a second category of Google Drive URLs); Deprecated: option to use optimized images in meta tags and media RSS tags (automatically applied when CDN is enabled).